The Program Model

 MDRC’s evaluation of the SIF Project Rise program includes an implementation study and analysis of participant outcomes, with particular emphasis on lessons relating to youth engagement and program participation.
-The evaluation will provide valuable data on the types of disconnected youth enrolling in the program, the strategies used by different program providers, and post-program pathways for participants.
-The evaluation will also explore the flow of interested participants into the program and whether Project Rise holds broad appeal for disconnected youth.
-To learn more about the activities youth engage in after completing the program, interviews will be conducted with randomly selected youth at key points during the program and six months after program completion
+The evaluation provides valuable data on the types of disconnected youth enrolling in the program, the strategies used by different program providers, and post-program pathways for participants.
+The evaluation also explores the flow of interested participants into the program and whether Project Rise holds broad appeal for disconnected youth.
+To learn more about the activities youth engage in after completing the program, interviews were conducted with randomly selected youth at key points during the program and six months after program completion

 - Henry Street Settlement (New York, NY)